THE Mk III CORTINA

 With a new battery on it, then to everyone's surprise including mine she fired up almost straight away.

-Driving it out of the garage was certainly exciting because the clutch had seized to the flywheel, and one day I'll talk more about this when everyone has calmed down.
+Driving it out of the garage was certainly exciting because the clutch had seized to the flywheel, and one day I'll talk more about this when everyone has calmed down and the end of the period of Statute of Limitations has been reached.

 And as if that wasn't enough, with a seized clutch made it even more exciting getting it onto the trailer.